Enigma

 Master

-to defy the Rana Regime to operate a two-room school out
+led him to defy the Rana Regime to operate a

 Jung